-- Physical education (PE) classes are scheduled every other day, and PE teachers use the SPARK™ curriculum, which uses evidence-based strategies to help kids get active.
+- Physical education (PE) classes are scheduled at least every other day (some schools have PE class every day), and PE teachers use the SPARK™ curriculum, which uses evidence-based strategies to help kids get active.

 - In the classroom, teachers conduct short physical activity breaks, such as “Take 10!” and “JAMmin’ Minute.”

-- Recess now includes more opportunities for structured group physical activity games, is no longer withheld as a punishment, and is held indoors during winter months so kids can still be active.
+- Recess now includes more opportunities for structured group physical activity games, is not used for punishment, and is held indoors during winter months so kids can still be active.

 - Many schools have instituted before- and after-school walking and running clubs.